Opportunity Above Adherence: Dynamic Yield’s Path to GDPR Compliance

 Discover how Dynamic Yield ensures customers, partners, and prospects can use our personalization engine safely and compliantly

 We made some pretty substantial changes to our workflows.
 For example, we solidified our commitment to only collecting data to analyze user behavior for the purpose of personalizing experiences.
 We won’t combine our customers’ data with data from other customers, we won’t share it with third parties, and we won’t use it for any unnecessary reasons.
 Additionally, we don’t onboard sensitive data from our customers, and no longer store IP addresses.

 We also built internal flows for handling and customer data related requests should particular information need to be access or deleted, creating more transparency between the processor, controller, and end user.

 A New Era of Data Protection

 For us, while the GDPR deadline has come and gone, our commitment to data privacy and security remains.
-On the heels of the Cambridge Analytica scandal and with California’s new privacy act already signed into law (as well as the Privacy Shield scrutiny previously discussed), we believe the new concepts and rules introduced by the GDPR mark only the beginning of an entirely new era in data protection.
+With California’s new privacy act already signed into law (for which we are fully compliant), as well as the Privacy Shield scrutiny previously discussed), we believe the new concepts and rules introduced by the GDPR mark only the beginning of an entirely new era in data protection.

 As lawmakers, businesses, and individuals become more critical of how personal data is collected and used, we expect to see website owners become much more selective about their choice of processing vendors, contracting only with those processors who take data protection seriously.
 And at Dynamic Yield, we’re determined to be viewed as a trusted partner, mindful of our customers’ data concerns, and also advocates for the larger movement to protect the individual data rights across the globe.